Saleslogix/argos-sample/README.md

 2\.
 Then open the `module-fragment.html` file.
 This file will be placed into all the `index` files (either manually via copy pasting the lines or automatically through AA).

 3\.
-Edit it to point to your minified script and stylesheet (following the `deploy` folder layout):
+Edit it to point to your built script and stylesheet (following the `deploy` folder layout):

 ```
     <!-- Sample -->